 - Fold the other half of the dough over the filling to the opposite edge, forming a half moon shape.
 Pinch the ends together to seal.

 - Place calzone on a greased baking sheet and baste the top with melted butter.
+Use a knife to pierce three 1/2 inch slits in the top of the calzone.
 Bake for 20 minutes.
 Remove the calzone from the oven and top evenly (again leaving a 1 inch crust around the edges) with 1/4 cup pizza sauce and about 1/2 a cup of mozzarella cheese.
 Bake for an additional 10 minutes.

 - Remove from the oven, let cool for 5-7 minutes, and slice into strips for serving.